All Episodes

 It was like four in the morning.

-And we just called out and we said, Hey, if there's something here, can you give us a sign?
+And we just called out and we said, hey, if there's something here, can you give us a sign?

-And there would be like right off the bat, just a water faucet, full on for like five seconds.
+And there would be like right off the bat, just a water faucet full on for like five seconds.

 And then so we're like, oh, okay, well, let's continue asking for signs.

-Like, yeah, getting ready for bed.
+He's like, get ready for bed.

-Uh, but then like afterwards, it would be like little knocks or scratches or taps everywhere.
+But then like afterwards, it would be like little knocks or scratches or taps everywhere.

 And it was like, okay, well, then can you give us like three knocks?

-And it was like, okay.
+And it was like, pop, top, tap.

-And they would tap on the window.
+And then we tap on the window.

 And dude, we're like whispering these questions.